lawinsky/MLT-course_projects/README.md

 KubHist.
-We investigate whether the new, extended corpus can overcome some issues that the older version suffered from when used withWord2Vec.
+We investigate whether the new, extended corpus can overcome some issues that the older version suffered from when used with Word2Vec.
 Findings show a similar behaviour on the new version as on the old version of the corpus, when used with Word2Vec.
 However, the larger